 Fionta Minute: Engagement Plans & Levels from Fionta on Vimeo.

-It’s that centralization that helps nonprofits to coordinate their efforts and better serve their constituencies by tracking a 360 degree view of the individual.
+It’s that centralization that helps nonprofits to coordinate their efforts and better serve their supporters by tracking a 360 degree view of the individual.
 Better yet, the system is constantly improving thanks to the tireless efforts of Salesforce.org and the nonprofit community that created and expands the Nonprofit Success Pack – a set of free customizations for Salesforce.

 As we work with our nonprofit clients, we’ve often heard them talk about the challenges of managing too many tasks, not having all data they need to do their jobs in one place, inefficient business processes, and budget constraints.